ak--47/mpEZTrack/README.md

 if you find that `mpEZTrack` is double-tracking certain elements on your page, please [submit an enhancement request](https://github.com/ak--47/mpEZTrack/issues) and include a URL to the page in question, as well as the element(s) you observe such behavior on.

-for these reasons, "tracking all clicks" with the `clicks` option is **disabled by default**.
+for these reasons, "tracking all clicks" with the `clicks` option is **disabled by default** as this tends to be "noisy" on most pages.

 <div  id="perf"></div>

 ## performance 🤹
-`mpEZTrack` is served as a minified script from a multi-region GCP-hosted CDN. it also bundles the `mixpanel` Javascript SDK and is ~70KB (uncompressed) and ~30KB compressed.
+`mpEZTrack` is served as a minified script from a multi-region GCP-hosted CDN. it also bundles the `mixpanel` Javascript SDK and is ~80KB (uncompressed) and ~20KB compressed.

 all outgoing requests are implemented as **non-blocking asynchronous network calls** are therefore adds no latency to the user experience of your app. the `mixpanel` SDK will batch network requests (by default) further decreasing the network overhead.